-24. Youth produced sexual imagery (sexting)
+31. Youth produced sexual imagery (sexting) 17

-The practice of children sharing images and videos via text message, email, social media or mobile messaging apps has become commonplace.
-However, this online technology has also given children the opportunity to produce and distribute sexual imagery in the form of photos and videos.
+The practice of pupils sharing images and videos via text message, email, social media or mobile messaging apps has become commonplace.
+However, this online technology has also given pupils the opportunity to produce and distribute sexual imagery in the form of photos and videos.
 Such imagery involving anyone under the age of 18 is illegal.